 - December: Pilgrimage to the Shine in honor of the Solemnity of the Immaculate Conception

-- January or February: 4-day hike up Mt.
-Washington in New Hampshire (if interested, must meet with Mr. Heil in October to prepare)
+- February: weekend hike up Mt.
+Washington in New Hampshire

-Speak with Mr. Syski or Mr. Heil for more details.
+Speak with Mr. Syski, Mr. Lopes, or Mr. Heil for more details.

 Skills & Benefits